Beaufort8/follow_tags/README.md

 ### Admin-settings

+ * enable/disable Follow Tags to provide the tag-autocompletion exclusivly
  * minimum number of characters a user must type before a search is performed
  * tag-threshold for autocomplete-selection
  * total number of tags